Enterprise-CMCS/mac-fc-security-hub-visibility/README.md

-**Description:** Defines the type of relationship between the new issue and the feature issue specified by the `jira-link-id`.
+**Description:** Defines the type of relationship between the new issue and the feature issue specified by the `jira-link-id-on-creation`.
 The default relationship is 'Relates'.
 Other types can be used depending on your Jira configuration, such as 'Blocks', 'Is blocked by', or 'Duplicates'.